Child Life Internship

 Our child life internship program is a concentrated 16-week program that gives students practical, intensive experience in the child life profession.

-Under the guidance of a certified child life specialist, interns participate in the development and implementation of therapeutic, educational and recreational activities for patients and their families.
+Under the guidance of certified child life specialists, interns participate in the development and implementation of therapeutic, educational and recreational activities for patients and their families.

 Through the Le Bonheur program, interns will have the opportunity to:

 - apply classroom theories and techniques to real life situations

 - develop a better working knowledge of child/adolescent growth and development

 - gain an understanding of the effects of stress and trauma on child behavior and development

 - better understand the needs of chronically ill children/adolescents and their families

 - increase knowledge of medical procedures and terminology